DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_50_key-storage.md

 Base case for storage:

 **1.**	`Package 1` (private Key 1 and information package A) at someone you trust.
-This package is a little bit more important then the other two.
+This package is a little bit more important then the other two as it's easier to restore funds with this package.

 **2.**	`Package 2` (private Key 2 and information package B) at someone else you trust or in a different location then your home.

 **3.**	`Package 3` (private Key 3 and information package C) in a vault or a safe deposit box at a bank or at a speicialized company.

 **4.**	Hardware Wallet A and Hardware Wallet B in your home (preferably in a safe).
-The hardware wallets can be used to check addresses when you deposit funds to the storage.
-It also gives you the possibility to spend from your cold storage.
+This gives you the possibility to spend from your cold storage at any time.

-**5.** Secure note, encrypted and stored on a server you can access away from your home or on a USB stored in another location then your home.
+**5.** Digital note, encrypted and stored on a server you can access away from your home or on a USB stored in another location then your home.

 You can of course modify this to fit your situation (only use persons you trust, only use vaults etc).
 But you shouldn't store the private keys in the same building or store more then your two hardware wallets at home.